 My knowledge as a grazier grew the same way.
 In many cases I didn't even know the questions to ask, and when I did, I rarely had a mentor to turn to for answers.
 I made plenty of mistakes, and, though sometimes painful, they were all great learning opportunities.

 If I'd known then, what I know now, this is the ebook I would have wanted to read.
-And Don Ashford, my adopted Louisiana Dad, who you'll meet in the first video and hear from throughout this ebook, is the mentor I would have asked for help.
+And Don Ashford is the mentor I would have asked for help.
+He's my adopted